 A complementary picture is provided by figure~\ref{fig:ROCcurves}, showing the ROC curves, obtained upon scattering the $\text{TPR}=|\overline{\mathcal{E}^{miss}}\cap\mathcal{E}^{miss}|/|\mathcal{E}^{miss}|$ versus the $\text{FPR}=|\overline{\mathcal{E}^{miss}}\cap\mathcal{E}^{ne}|/|\mathcal{E}^{ne}|$ as the list of links ranked in decreasing order of the chosen score is gone through, for each of the aforementioned models, on the years $1990$, $1995$ and $2000$.
 As evident upon looking at the picture, the AUROC of white-box models enlarges when moving from less structured models like the GM to more structured ones like the CMD.

-All the aforementioned exercises have been carried out by randomly selecting the $10\%$ of links $10$ times to populate $\mathcal{E}^{miss}$ and generate $\mathcal{E}^{obs}=\mathcal{E}\setminus\mathcal{E}^{miss}$ - each statistical indicator has, then, been averaged over such samples: the results we have obtained for a different percentage of randomly selected links are shown in Appendix~\hyperlink{AppA}{A}.
+All the aforementioned exercises have been carried out by randomly selecting the $10\%$ of links $40$ times to populate $\mathcal{E}^{miss}$ and generate $\mathcal{E}^{obs}=\mathcal{E}\setminus\mathcal{E}^{miss}$ - each statistical indicator has, then, been averaged over such samples: the results we have obtained for a different percentage of randomly selected links, as well as for a different indicator, namely AUPRC, are shown in Appendix~\hyperlink{AppA}{A}.
 As it can be appreciated, the performance of the CMD remains high up to a large percentage of removed connections - equivalently, of missing links; still, the performance of the GBDT deteriorates to a lesser extent than the one of white-box models.\\

 Let us, now, move to commenting on eMID, aggregated at the yearly level as well.
 The basic statistics are reported in table~\ref{tab:datasets2}: as it can be appreciated, the number of nodes $N$ ranges between $97$ and $215$ and the total number of links $L$ ranges between $1421$ and $9770$; the link density $c=2L/N(N-1)$ fluctuates appreciably between $0.26$ and $0.43$, as well as the average degree $k=2L/N$, ranging between $\gtrsim29$ and $\lesssim91$.
 As, in this case, no external feature is available a priori, we have excluded comparisons of the kind.